koding/kdlearn/guides/elixir-on-koding.md

 sudo dpkg -i erlang-solutions_1.0_all.deb
 ```

-The `wget` command will download a package that will be used to add the Erlang Solutions repository and the other one installs it (you'll need to enter your Koding password for the second command).
+The `wget` command will download a package that will be used to add the
+Erlang Solutions repository and the other one installs it.

 You can now install Erlang by typing this in the Terminal: